shibuk3/Data_Structures_and_Algorithms/Heaps/Merge K sorted Arrays.md

 of a heap into an array is trivial: if a node is stored at index k, then its left child is stored at index 2k + 1 and its right child at index 2k + 2.

 Algorithm:
+A simple solution is to create an output array and and one by one copy all arrays to it.
+Finally, sort the output array using.
+This approach takes O(N Logn N) time where N is count of all elements.
+An efficient solution is to use heap data structure.
+The time complexity of heap based solution is O(N Log k).
+1. Create an output array.
-- Create a min Heap and insert the first element of all k arrays.
+2. Create a min heap of size k and insert 1st element in all the arrays into the heap
-- Run a loop until the size of MinHeap is greater than zero.
-- Remove the top element of the MinHeap and print the element.
+3. Repeat following steps while priority queue is not empty.
+…..a) Remove minimum element from heap (minimum is always at root) and store it in output array.
-- Now insert the next element from the same array in which the removed element belonged.
-- If the array doesn’t have any more elements, then replace root with infinite.
+…..b) Insert next element from the array from which the element is extracted.
+If the array doesn’t have any more elements, then do nothing.
-After replacing the root, heapify the tree.
 ```